 "Countries have sovereign rights over their fiscality.
 So we believe that using retaliatory trade measures to attack another State's sovereignty is not appropriate," said a ministry source.

-On Wednesday, US president Donald Trump commissioned his adminstration to carry out an inquiry into the French tax bill and depending on their conclusions, could lead to customs hikes on French goods, or other trade reprisals.
+Potential strike back On Wednesday, US president Donald Trump commissioned his adminstration to carry out an inquiry into the French tax bill and depending on their conclusions, could lead to customs hikes on French goods, or other trade reprisals.

 The US Trade Representative, Robert Lighthizer said, "The United States is very concerned that the digital services tax which is expected to pass the French Senate tomorrow unfairly targets American companies."